 \section{Patch Normalizing Flows in Variational Modeling}

 In the following, we assume that we are given a small number of high quality example images $x_1,...,x_M \in \R^{d_1 \times d_2}$ - indeed $M=1$ or $M=6$ in our numerical examples - from a certain image class as CT, material or texture images.
-Our method consists of two steps, namely i) learning a NF for approximating the patch distribution of the example images, and ii) establishing a variational model which incorporates the learned patchNR in the regularizer and to compute the unknown image as its minimizer.
+Our method consists of two steps, namely i) learning a NF for approximating the patch distribution of the example images, and ii) establishing a variational model which incorporates the learned patchNR in the regularizer.